Jalonzpa/PocketDesk/README.md

 The install is super simple.
-Flash the 4.4 GUI image to your PocketCHIP, and then run:
+Flash the 4.4 GUI image to your CHIP and plug it into the PocketCHIP.
+Attach a USB mouse, go to the Computer Things menu and select "Terminal Emulator" and then run:

     sudo apt update && sudo apt install git